infosec-au/enumapis/README.md

 ###Why?

 Because I've owned shit via very obscure APIs and endpoints.
 This tool doesn't just do a mass regex search through Javascript files, but rather also performs intelligent enumeration.
 For example, a blacklist is applied for all common Javascript files (JQuery, AngularJS, KnockoutJS and more).
 Sometimes, there may even be endpoints in modified JQuery files.... would you have found that in a pentest?
+(WORK IN PROGRESS)

 ###How?